Gioker90/SQL/CTE&Recursive.md

 ![Screenshot 2025-06-27 113257](https://github.com/user-attachments/assets/75ac1bbb-1e36-45dd-8f2e-fd5bebf2abeb)

 3. Now, to further analyze the best performing Stores, I want to select the ones that had bigger income than the average.
 In order to do that, I will use a nested CTE.
-With the first inner query I select the total income for every Store, than, with the nested query, I calculate the average income across all the Store.
+With the first inner query I select the total income for every Store, than, with the nested query, I calculate the average income across all the Stores.
 Finally, with the outer query I'll select the stores that earn more than the average, including both the previous CTEs in the `FROM` clause

 ```sql